jlhiskey/book_app/README.md

 ## Change Log

+- 1.0.3 - 08-27-2018 3:00pm - Added menu, hotfix to remove console log
-1.0.2 - 08-27-2018 12:12pm - Show details page functioning.
+- 1.0.2 - 08-27-2018 12:12pm - Show details page functioning.
 Needs to be styled.
 Parted out the book cards into a partial with conditionals that show different details depending on page.
-1.0.1 - 08-26-2018 2:00pm - Homepage functioning - lists books from database with picture, details.
+- 1.0.1 - 08-26-2018 2:00pm - Homepage functioning - lists books from database with picture, details.
 Basic styling done.
-1.0.0 - 08-26-2018 12:30pm - Application now has a fully-functional express server that is currently not supported by a local postgres due to issues with connecting to postgres through a pc.
+- 1.0.0 - 08-26-2018 12:30pm - Application now has a fully-functional express server that is currently not supported by a local postgres due to issues with connecting to postgres through a pc.

 ## Credits and Collaborations